jackdaus/StereoKitFBSpatialEntity/README.md

 # How to Use in Your Project

-If you want to take this code and implement it in your StereoKit project, the steps are pretty straightforward.
-Here, the spatial entity extension is implemented with a StereoKit [IStepper](https://stereokit.net/Pages/StereoKit.Framework/IStepper.html).
-So all you need to do is:
+Here are the steps on how to use the Meta spatial anchor extension in your StereoKit project.
 1. Copy/paste the **SpatialEntity** directory from this repo into your StereoKit project.
+It contains all the code to implement the OpenXR extension for StereoKit.

-2. Add the stepper (must be done BEFORE calling `SK.Initialize`).
+2. Add the SpatialEntityFBExt to your main program file.
+Note: This code must be called BEFORE calling `SK.Initialize`.
 	```csharp
 	SpatialEntityFBExt spatialEntityStepper = SK.AddStepper(new SpatialEntityFBExt());
 	```